-23.6.1 Heating
+6.1 Heating

 Heating operations such as baking, cooking, frying, and roasting show limited effectiveness in reducing aflatoxin contamination as aflatoxins only decompose at temperatures as high as 269°C (Quadri et al., 2013) and the effect of heat is dependent on the matrix and its moisture content (Njapau et al.,1998; Shapira, 2004).
 In general, boiling in water destroys less than 50% of the aflatoxin content of a commodity (Njapau et al., 1998).
-During stiff porridge cooking, which is widely practiced in Africa, the aflatoxin content of the flour is minimally reduced by about 10–18% (Njapau et al., 1998; Mutungi et al., 2008).
+During stiff porridge cooking, which is widely practised in Africa, the aflatoxin content of the flour is minimally reduced by about 10–18% (Njapau et al., 1998; Mutungi et al., 2008).
 Similar reductions were observed inextrusion cooking in which aflatoxin B1 reduction in maize flour ranged from 10.0% to 25.0% (Cazzaniga et al., 2001).
 Heating cannot therefore be promoted as a technology for preventing exposure to aflatoxins.

-23.6.2 Nixtamalisation
+6.2 Nixtamalization

 Nixtamalisation is the technique for preparing foods such as tortillas and masa from maize which involves cooking and steeping maize kernels in alkaline water (NaOH or Ca(OH)2) (de Arriola et al., 1987).
-It is a simple and low cost aflatoxin decontamination process which is reported as eliminating 68–90% of aflatoxin in maize (de Arriola et al., 1987; Perez-Flores et al., 2011).
+It is a simple and low-cost aflatoxin decontamination process which is reported as eliminating 68–90% of aflatoxin in maize (de Arriola et al., 1987; Perez-Flores et al., 2011).
 The effectiveness of nixtamalisation may be increased by modifications such as the use of calcium sulphate (Maya-Cortes et al., 2010), and microwave heating (Perez-Flores et al., 2011).
-The latter showed that microwave heating or modification of the tortilla-making process caused a decrease of 68.0–84.0% in aflatoxin content and after an extract acidification (as occurs during digestion) there was an increase of up to 3.0% as compared to the 33% reported by Mendez-Albores (2003) when using the traditional method of tortilla production.
+The latter showed that microwave heating or modification of the tortilla-making process caused a decrease of 68.0–84.0% in aflatoxin content, and after an extract acidification (as occurs during digestion), there was an increase of up to 3.0% as compared to the 33% reported by Mendez-Albores (2003) when using the traditional method of tortilla production.

 Reduction of aflatoxin levels resulting from food processing does not necessarily mean decreased toxicity of the compounds as the toxin may not have been destroyed but may be bound to the food matrix or have been changed to an unknown degradation product (Park and Kim, 2006).
 It is therefore essential to carry out tests to determine the toxicity and biological activity of the remaining compounds as well as to develop analytical methodologies capable of detecting those bound and changed products.
 Vazquez-Duran et al. (2014) reported cytotoxic and genotoxic activity in tortilla extracts, supporting the observations that there are acid-induced reversions of the altered aflatoxin molecule to the original toxic chemical structure.
 Generally, nixtamalisation is a simple and effective aflatoxin decontamination tool which can be applied to maize for human consumption.
 However, consideration should be given to determination of the lowest strength of the alkaline solution, the duration of exposure to the alkali and the process temperature during the exposure.